 - Request-time override.
 When a request flows through a feature, the Citrix ADC first evaluates request-time override policies for the feature.

 - Request-time Load Balancing virtual server.
-If policy evaluation cannot be completed after all the request-time override policies have been evaluated, the Citrix ADC processes request-time policies for load balancing virtual servers.
+If the policy evaluation is incomplete after the request-time override policy evaluation, the Citrix ADC processes request-time policies for load balancing virtual servers.

 - Request-time Content Switching virtual server.
-If policy evaluation cannot be completed after all the request-time policies for load balancing virtual servers have been evaluated, the Citrix ADC processes request-time policies for content switching virtual servers.
+If policy evaluation is incomplete after the request-time policies for load balancing virtual servers evaluation, the Citrix ADC processes request-time policies for content switching virtual servers.